DangoPie/CoffeeRun_Game/README.md

 To run the game go to 2dGameBuilds and download the zip file.

+Unzip the file.

-Open which ever file correlates to what Operating System you're using and open the application.
+Open which ever file correlates to what Operating System you're using and open the "InCLass.exe" application.

 Play the game and have fun!